8bitprodigy/frop-site/Debate_Notes/VeganGains-Economics.md

 - **Corruption and Rent-Seeking** - the concentration of economic decision-making power creates opportunities for corruption and political favoritism

 - **Misinformation** - State agents, in orer to create the appearance of meeting targets to avoid punishment will manipulate data, further obfuscating problems

+I intend to convince everyone that socialists are the creationists of economics, and that those who advocate for mixed economies are like the creationists who say "Well, I believe in adaptation/*micro*-evolution, but not *macro*-evolution..."